 What does this mean?

-A family-friendly kitchen island is one that allows you and your family to spend time together while preparing a meal.
-Ideally, this kitchen island design features seats for the family, with an adjacent, smaller island accommodating seating for kids.
+A family-friendly kitchen island allows you and your family to spend time together while preparing a meal.
+Ideally, this design features seats for the family, with an adjacent, smaller island accommodating seating for kids.

-As far as the kid’s kitchen island is concerned, a semi-permanent option should be your best bet.
-This means that you can use a simple table with chairs for their island, which they’ll outgrow once they can handle the longer stools on the main island.
+A semi-permanent option should be your best bet for the kid's kitchen island.
+This means you can use a simple table with chairs for their island, which they’ll outgrow once they can handle the longer stools on the main island.

 21. Multipurpose Kitchen Island

-The multipurpose kitchen island is one of the most robust kitchen island designs you can get.
-This design not only uses the island as an area for serving and prepping food but also the center for doing almost anything else that requires a hard surface.
+The multipurpose kitchen island is one of the most robust designs available.
+This design uses the island not only as an area for serving and prepping food but also as the center for almost anything else that requires a hard surface.

 This includes doing bills, homework, and permission slips, among others.